 \section{Abstract}

-Classical Hodge theory endows the square integrable cohomology of a Shimura variety $X$ with values in a locally homogeneous polarized variation of Hodge structure $\EE$ over it with a natural Hodge decomposition.
-The theory of Morihiko Saito does the same for the intersection cohomology of its Baily-Borel compactification with values in $\EE$.
-Existing proofs of the Zucker conjecture identify these cohomology groups, but do not claim this for their Hodge decompositions.
-We show that the proof given in \cite{lr} yields that as well.
+Classical Hodge theory endows the square integrable cohomology of a Shimura variety $X$ with values in a locally homogeneous polarized variation of Hodge structure $\EE$ with a natural Hodge decomposition.
+The theory of Morihiko Saito does the same for the $\EE$-valued intersection cohomology of its Baily-Borel compactification.
+Existing proofs of the Zucker conjecture identify these two, but do not claim this for their Hodge decompositions.
+We show that the proofs given in \cite{looij:l2} and \cite{lr} yields that as well.